-- 5.3.2 For road traffic noise, a number of noise mitigation designs, namely traffic management measures, environmentally friendly layout design and where necessary, noise barriers, should be incorporated in the layout plan of the NDA. - 5.3.3 Subject to the EIA study, the proposed traffic management measures may include the provision of a railway and its associated stations at Hung Shui Kiu to serve the population of the NDA and the design of the transport network to improve the environmental quality of the Study Area whilst maintaining a sufficient level of accessibility by both public and private transport modes.
-The major highways, including Yuen Long Highway, Kong Sham Western Highway and the proposed Tuen Mun Western Bypass along the periphery of the NDA will provide direct access to and from the urban Kowloon and New Territories area, thus minimizing heavy vehicle movements within the NDA.
-Moreover, a truck route will be investigated with a view to diverting heavy vehicles away from the local roads within the NDA. - 5.3.4 Environmentally friendly layout designs may include depressing sections of the district distributor road, locating buildings to avoid exposure to traffic noise, providing comprehensive pedestrian and cycle track network throughout the NDA to minimize the generation of road traffic.
-Other designs may include the use of non-noise sensitive structures such as podium to shield traffic noise and adequate setback distance away from noisy roads. - 5.3.5 Should residual impacts be identified at the existing NSRs where the use of direct mitigation measures on the roads has been exhausted, these NSRs would then be eligible for indirect technical remedies. - 5.3.6 The potential noise impacts from the existing Light Rail and West Rail, and the proposed railway will need to be investigated and mitigation measures will be provided, as necessary. - 5.3.7 For the potential impacts arising from the proposed container back-up site, the following mitigation measures should be provided to reduce noise impacts on the NSRs:- - adequate buffer zones with the NSRs; - screening using purpose-built noise barrier; - speed control outside and within the facilities; - smooth road paving to reduce bumps; and
+- 5.3.2 For road traffic noise, a number of noise mitigation designs, namely traffic management measures, environmentally friendly layout design and where necessary, noise barriers, should be incorporated in the layout plan of the HSK NDA. - 5.3.3 Subject to the EIA study, the proposed traffic management measures may include the provision of a railway station at Hung Shui Kiu to serve the population of the HSK NDA and the design of the transport network to improve the environmental quality of the HSK NDA whilst maintaining a sufficient level of accessibility by both public and private transport modes.
+The major highways, including Yuen Long Highway, Kong Sham Western Highway, the proposed Tuen Mun Western Bypass and other strategic highway infrastructure under planning along the periphery of the HSK NDA will provide direct access to and from the urban Kowloon and New Territories area, thus minimizing heavy vehicle movements within the HSK NDA.
+Moreover, a truck route will be investigated with a view to diverting heavy vehicles away from the local roads within the HSK NDA. - 5.3.4 Environmentally friendly layout designs may include depressing sections of the district distributor road, locating buildings to avoid exposure to traffic noise, providing comprehensive pedestrian and cycle track network throughout the HSK NDA to minimize the generation of road traffic.
+Other designs may include the use of non-noise sensitive structures such as podium to shield traffic noise and adequate setback distance away from noisy roads. - 5.3.5 Should residual impacts be identified at the existing NSRs where the use of direct mitigation measures on the roads has been exhausted, these NSRs would then be eligible for indirect technical remedies. - 5.3.6 The potential noise impacts from the existing Light Rail and West Rail will need to be investigated and mitigation measures will be provided, as necessary. - 5.3.7 For the potential impacts arising from the proposed port back-up, storage and workshop sites, the following mitigation measures should be provided to reduce noise impacts on the NSRs:- - Adequate buffer zones with the NSRs; - Screening using purpose-built noise barrier; - Speed control outside and within the facilities;

-- proper control of container handling to reduce noise. - 5.3.8 For the potential impacts arising from other fixed noise sources including utility services, ventilation system from the proposed buildings and existing industrial establishment, the following mitigation measures and appropriate building design should be adopted. - For the NSRs, proper arrangement of housing blocks and the use of special block design. - For the noise sources, careful siting of noisy machinery within the site; by enclosing the noisy machinery within building structures; by use of acoustic louver, silencer for ventilating fan, acoustic door and absorptive wall lining; and any opening of the building to be located facing away from any NSRs.
+- Smooth road paving to reduce bumps; and - Proper control of container handling to reduce noise. - 5.3.8 For the potential impacts arising from other fixed noise sources including utility services, ventilation system from the proposed buildings and existing industrial establishment, the following mitigation measures and appropriate building design should be adopted. - For the NSRs, proper arrangement of housing blocks and the use of special block design; and - For the noise sources, careful siting of noisy machinery within the site; by enclosing the noisy machinery within building structures; by use of acoustic louver, silencer for ventilating fan, acoustic door and absorptive wall lining; and any opening of the building to be located facing away from any NSRs.